 Breast reduction is a common surgical procedure.
-It is done to decrease the size of one or both breasts.
+It is done to decrease the size of 1 or both breasts.
 While more common in women, this procedure can also be done in men.

 Reasons for Procedure

 Overly large breasts, resulting in any of the following symptoms:

 - Back, neck, or shoulder pain

 - Rash under the lower portion of the breasts

 - Breast asymmetry—may be due to previous surgery to one breast, such as in the case of mastectomy or lumpectomy

 - Large male breasts, known as gynecomastia—can be related to hormonal changes, medications, or other health conditions

 After the surgery, your breasts will be smaller and more symmetrical in appearance.
 They should reflect the size, shape, and symmetry you desired.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: